pagkly/Zed/Investopedia3/What Is an Unsecured Note.md

 What Is an Unsecured Note?
 ## What Is an Unsecured Note?

-An unsecured note is a loan that is not secured by the issuer's assets.
-[Unsecured](https://www.investopedia.com/terms/u/unsecured.asp) notes are similar to [debentures](https://www.investopedia.com/terms/d/debenture.asp) but offer a higher [rate of return](https://www.investopedia.com/terms/r/rateofreturn.asp).
+An unsecured note is a loan that is not secured by the issuer's assets. [[Unsecured]](https://www.investopedia.com/terms/u/unsecured.asp) notes are similar to [[debentures]](https://www.investopedia.com/terms/d/debenture.asp) but offer a higher [[rate of return]](https://www.investopedia.com/terms/r/rateofreturn.asp).
 Unsecured notes offer less security than a debenture.
 Such notes are also often uninsured and subordinated.
 The note is structured for a fixed period of time.

 ### Key Takeaways